 Preheat oven at 200F.
 Mix together applesauce and cinnamon until dough is formed.
 Taking ¼ of the dough at a time, roll dough to about ¼ in in thickness between two sheets of plastic wrap.
 While I worked with a section I gave Sweet Pea a section to work with for fun.
 Next, peel off top sheet of plastic wrap.
 Using the flattened dough sections guide your child to use the cookie cutters to cut into desired shapes.
 Make a hole at the top of ornament with pencil or straw.
 Place ornaments on baking sheet.
 Bake for 2 ½ hours.
 Cool ornaments on wire rack flipping occasionally.
 May take up to two days to thoroughly dry.
 However, I found that mine dried overnight.
 Use sandpaper to clean up the edges.
 String ribbon through hole and display.
 This recipe should yield 15 but I was only able to make 10.
 These little goodies will smell like holiday cheer!!

-Don’t forget to check out the other posts in this series!
+Don’t forget to check out the other posts in the Christmas Crafts for Kids series!

 Week 1 – Crafts number 1-7